-Pasi directed by VC Durai and produced by G Lalitha under Sunitha Cine Arts, told the story of Chennai slums for the first time ever in Tamil Cinema.
-Tamil cinema discussed the poverty in Villages and the middle class life of the cities but never gave a thought to the life of those people who lived on daily wages.
+Pasi directed by VC Durai and produced by G Lalitha under Sunitha Cine Arts told the story of Chennai slums for the first time in Tamil Cinema.
+Tamil cinema discussed the poverty in Villages and the middle-class life of the cities but never gave a thought to the presence of those people who lived on daily wages.

-Pasi is not a easy movie to watch.
+Pasi is not an easy movie to watch.
 It is a movie that will make you cringe in your seats because of moral/ethical questions that you will face while watching the movie.

 Why is it so special?

 - Pasi was the first movie that gave a realistic portrayal of Chennai.
-It never got any place in our movies before Pasi.
-The movie was shot in real slums without any make up whatsoever for the actors.
+It never got any place in our films before Pasi.
+The movie was shot in real slums without any makeup whatsoever for the actors.

-- For the guts of VC Durai and the risk taken by G Lalitha (Producer) took with this story that resembled reality to the T.
+- For the guts of VC Durai and the risk taken by G Lalitha (Producer) took with this story that resembled reality.

-- The film’s original score was done by Shankar-Ganesh.
+- Shankar-Ganesh did the film’s original score.
 The movie didn’t have any songs.

 - Delhi Ganesh, Pasi Sathya and Senthil made their Tamil debuts with this movie.
 Delhi Ganesh was in Indian Air Force where he staged plays.
 He continued with stage play acting career in Balachander’s stable.

 - Shobha won the National Award for this film when she was only 17.
 Started her career as a child artist, she bamboozled the Southern cinema audience with her performances in movies like Nizhal Nijamagirathu, Mullum Malarum, Moodu Pani and Pasi.
-She had a turbulent and much talked about relationship with Balu Mahendra (they were said to be married) and died under mysterious circumstances just one day before the 100th day function of Pasi.
-The real life funeral footage was used in Samanthipoo, one of the last movies she acted.
-A irreplaceable loss to Tamil Cinema.
+She had a turbulent and much talked about relationship with Balu Mahendra (they were said to be married) and died under mysterious circumstances just one day before the 100th-day function of Pasi.
+The real-life funeral footage was used in Samanthipoo, one of the last movies she acted.
+Her demise created an irreplaceable vacuum in Tamil Cinema.

 - The movie won the National Award for Best Regional Language Film (Tamil), Tamil Nadu State Award for Best Film, Best Actor (Special award) for Delhi Ganesh and the Best Film Award at the Filmfare Awards (South)